Polanas/ECS/README.md

 entity.Remove();
 ```
 ### Components
-> Note: if all components are deleted from an entity, the entity itself will de deleted.
+> Note: if all components are deleted from an entity, the entity itself will be deleted.
 ```cs
 //components are represented as structs. struct Velocity { public float x, y; }